-The jurisdictional authority of campus police officers employed by Pennsylvania State System of High Education institutions is determined by Pennsylvania Act 188.
+The jurisdictional authority of campus police officers employed by the Pennsylvania State System of Higher Education is determined by Pennsylvania Act 188.
 Under that statute, West Chester University police officers have the authority to arrest any person who endangers, manipulates, or destroys the property of the institution or commits any other offense including threats or acts of terrorism on the grounds and in the buildings of the institution.
-Grounds means"...all lands and buildings owned, controlled, leased or managed by the system and all highways, trafficways and bicycle and pedestrian facilities that travers such lands and buildings.
-These definitions do not affect the definitions of certain locations under the Clery Act.

-Furthermore, West Chester University police officers exercise the same powers as those held by municipal police agencies where West Chester University is located.
-West Chester University police officers also enforce all applicable University policies like the WCU Student Code of Conduct as well as violations of State, Local and Federal laws
+Furthermore, West Chester University police officers can exercise the same powers has those held by municipal police agencies where West Chester University is located.
+West Chester University police officers also enforce all applicable University policies like the WCU Student Code of Conduct.